Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-It’s delusional if you’re trying to run a business, build a brand, or otherwise engage an audience.
+It’s delusional if you’re trying to run a business, build a brand, or engage an audience.

-When it’s all said and done, you’re creating content on someone else’s digital land.
+You’re creating content on someone else’s digital land when it’s all said and done.
 You’re a digital sharecropper.
 You haven’t earned any traffic.
 You don’t have any other way of engaging your audience.
 Worse, it’s easy for your audience to leave because there are so many of distractions on your landlord’s site.

 What happens when your digital landlord changes the rules, or even ceases to be the place that draws a crowd?
 If you don’t think it can happen, let me remind you of a few names in the digital sharecropping industry:

 Google+ announced a change to its terms of service.
 Facebook does this regularly.
 The same pattern follows.
 A subset of people gets upset.
 Another subset of fanboys embraces the change, saying it’s the future.
 Some folks are apathetic because they know they’ll still use social media.
 That’s the group the digital landlords want to grow.
 Apathy is the new normal.

 Facebook started a firestorm with photographers in 2014 by claiming it had the right to resell any images uploaded to its service.

 Here’s how Moose Peterson reacted to the news.